 rclone crypt interoperability

 rclone crypt is one of the most important encryption formats in the cloud storage ecosystem.
-AeroFTP supports compatibility workflows so you can inspect and decrypt existing rclone-encrypted storage without leaving the app.
+AeroFTP provides full read/write interoperability so you can browse, decrypt and re-encrypt rclone-encrypted storage without leaving the app, and files written by AeroFTP open cleanly in the rclone CLI.

 Current scope